JavaScriptJacksn/opinionated-news-social-media/README.md

 - Edit forms were not loading the correct instance into the prepopulated fields.
     - Solved as test posts created in the admin panel shared the same titles/slugs.
 - Posts did not generate slugs properly from the title.
-    - Solved by making post titles unique (Not used as a PK, as spaces caused issues in urls).
+    - Solved by making post titles unique (Not used as a PK, as spaces caused issues in URLs).
 - The URL configurations with the use of slugs and overlapped in pattern and were matched multiple times causing HTTP errors.
-    - Solved by adding an extra url /blog_app/ pattern to distinguish between overlapping urls.
+    - Solved by adding an extra URL /blog_app/ pattern to distinguish between overlapping URLs.
 - HTML pages were not full-height and the footer raised up on shorter account related pages.
-    - Solved by adding html and body height and min-height values to the Django account pages templates.
+    - Solved by adding HTML and body height and min-height values to the Django account pages templates.

 #### Existing